Junha0Zhang/junha0Zhang.github.io/_projects/5_project.md

     </div>
 </div>
 <div class="caption">
-    Caption photos easily.
+    Neuronavigation developed by Augmedit from the Netherlands.
 On the left, the generated MRI mesh.
 Middle, planning before neurosurgery.
 Right, guidance during neurosurgery.
 </div>

-With the novel technology of mixed reality, we implemented a new neuronavigation system based on HoloLens 2, where the hologram of medical images is registered and superimposed with the real patient.
-Our solution makes it much easier for surgeons to plan and navigate intracranial neurosurgeries.
+With the novel technology of mixed reality, we implemente a new neuronavigation system based on HoloLens 2, where the hologram of medical images is superimposed on the real patient using an automatic registration algorithm.
+By enabling research mode on Hololens 2, we get access to 8 avaliable sensor streams including IR, visual light, and depth.
+We use these data streams to reconsturct the patient's head in the real world coordinate and register that with patient's MRI.
+With more data accessible, uur solution makes it much easier for surgeons to plan and navigate intracranial neurosurgeries.

-You can also put regular text between your rows of images.
-Say you wanted to write a little bit about your project before you posted the rest of the images.
-You describe how you toiled, sweated, *bled* for your project, and then... you reveal its glory in the next row of images.

 <div class="row justify-content-sm-center">